 Protecting people and water sources

 The existing below-grade air gap keeps the water sources separate in the event of an overflow inside the underground structure.
 Overflows are very rare, but could cause mixing of the two water sources and damage to equipment.
-King County’s contractors will install new above grade air gaps over each water tank.
+King County’s contractors installed new above grade air gaps over each water tank.

-How we will build this project
+How we built this project

 The South Beach area that park visitors cherish today did not look like this long ago.
 The West Point Treatment Plant once took up far more space.
 When West Point Treatment Plant was upgraded in the 1990’s, designers used improved treatment technologies to make the plant footprint smaller.
 This opened up space for people and wildlife on trails and natural areas around the treatment plant.
 King County’s employees still maintain many of these features today.